search

 Buy order quantity 1 lot

-Sell Order Quantity 1 lot
+Sell order quantity 1 lot

-Required margin: 1 lot
+Required margin amount for 1 lot

 Buy order quantity 1 lot

-Sell Order Quantity 2 lots
+Sell order quantity 2 lots

 Required margin: 2 lots